2000–01 Connecticut Huskies men's basketball team

 The 2000–01 Connecticut Huskies men's basketball team represented the University of Connecticut in the 2000–01 collegiate men's basketball season.
 The Huskies completed the season with a 20–12 overall record.
 The Huskies were members of the Big East Conference where they finished with an 8–8 record.
-They made it to the Second Round in the 2001 National Invitation Tournament.
+UConn made it to the Second Round in the 2001 National Invitation Tournament before losing to Detroit 67–61.

 The Huskies played their home games at Harry A. Gampel Pavilion in Storrs, Connecticut and the Hartford Civic Center in Hartford, Connecticut, and they were led by fifteenth-year head coach Jim Calhoun.

 Roster

 Listed are the student athletes who were members of the 2000–2001 team.